nychealth/coronavirus-data/README.md

 ### Case reporting

-NYC COVID-19 data include people who live in NYC or who live in another country but are being treated in NYC.
-The data do not include people who live outside of NYC but in the United States.
+NYC COVID-19 data include people who live in NYC.
+Any person with a residence outside of NYC is not included.

 ### Changes to reported data